Which city is cheaper, Cincinnati or Fort Lauderdale?

 The spring brings many poeple to Fort Lauderdale as well as Cincinnati.
 Most visitors come to Fort Lauderdale for the beaches and the natural beauty during these months.

 In the spring, Fort Lauderdale is much warmer than Cincinnati.
-Typically, the spring temperatures in Fort Lauderdale in April are around 75°F (24°C), and Cincinnati is about 56°F (14°C).
+Typically, the spring temperatures in Fort Lauderdale in April average around 75°F (24°C), and Cincinnati averages at about 56°F (14°C).

 The sun comes out a lot this time of the year in Cincinnati.
 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the spring, Fort Lauderdale often gets more sunshine than Cincinnati.
 Fort Lauderdale gets 300 hours of sunny skies this time of year, while Cincinnati receives 215 hours of full sun.